Robert4S/roblang/README.md

 Note:
 The compiler is not currently functional, as I am still developing the parser for it, but feel free to have a look at the current source code.

+(I'm not following a compiler book, and I'm lazy.
+That is why the code is shitty.)

 [Documentation](docs.md)